JoonasMykkanen/JoonasMykkanen/README.md

 Making my own version of shell, used bash as a reference.
 Somewhat tedious🙃

 ### Philosophers [▶️](https://github.com/joonasmykkanen/philosophers)
 A multithreaded simulation.
-There is some 🍝 and hunry 🧙🏼‍♂️ fighting for it.
+There is some spaghetti🍝 and few hundy philosophers🧙🏼‍♂️ fighting for it.

 ## I have experience with following technologies ✅
 <img src="./C_Logo.png?raw=true" width="70" height="75"> <img src="./CPlusPlus.svg?raw=true" width="75" height="75">